tasn19/DataAnalyticsFlightPatterns/README.md

 Colab notebook with preprocessing code:

-Colab notebook with predictive analysis code:
+Colab notebook with predictive analysis code: ForecastNumFlights.ipynb
+ - 'combinedFlightsperDay.snappy.parquet' contains the dataset of flight records combined per day, download it and run the ForecastNumFlights notebook.

 Tableau dashboard file: